burns-vaughan/osticket-prereqs/README.md

 <h3>12.
 Install osTicket v1.15.8 and reload IIS</h3>
 Go to the folder where you have all the files downloaded and extract osTicket v1.15.8.
-When it has finished extracting copy the folder it unzipped called “upload” to this folder C:\inetpub\wwwroot After that, rename the folder called 'upload' to 'osTicket'.
+When it has finished extracting copy the folder it unzipped called “upload” to this folder C:\inetpub\wwwroot After that, rename the folder called 'upload' to 'osTicket'.<br><br>
 Go into IIS, and restart the server, then open osTicket by selecting 'sites' on the lefthand side, and then osTicket from the dropdown menu.
 After that, 'Browse *:80 on the right hand side, shown in the screenshot below: <br><br>

 <kbd><img src="https://i.ibb.co/6ZdwWJL/4.jpg" alt="4" border="0"></kbd><br><br>